bsacash/microlog/README.md

 Logger(console = True)
 ```
 ### 3. Time format
 All references to time will be local date-time by default.
-To use a UTC timestamp, set the `format` parameter to `"ts"`.
+To use a UTC timestamp, set the `ts` parameter to `True`.
 This will apply to default log file names and times in the log files.
 ```
-Logger(format = "ts")
+Logger(ts = True)
 ```